lumjjb/trusted-node-policy-controller/docs/adoption_guide.md

 ```
 The local process outputs the following messages
 ```
-{"level":"info","ts":1572447165.453119,"logger":"controller_samplepolicy","msg":"Reconciling SamplePolicy","Request.Namespace":"default","Request.Name":"example-samplepolicy"}
+{"level":"info","ts":1572447165.453119,"logger":"controller_samplepolicy","msg":"Reconciling TrustedNodePolicy","Request.Namespace":"default","Request.Name":"example-samplepolicy"}
 Available policies in namespaces: namespace = kube-public; policy = example-samplepolicy namespace = default; policy = example-samplepolicy
 ```
-Check the sample policy resource using `kubectl describe SamplePolicy example-samplepolicy -n default`.
+Check the sample policy resource using `kubectl describe TrustedNodePolicy example-samplepolicy -n default`.
 The policy controller checks the cluster and reports the compliancy status in the policy.
 The status field in the policy is updated with  the compliant status, for example-
 ```
 Status:
   Compliancy Details: